vanjohnson879/frontline-cloud-doc/content/docs/admin/teams/index.md

 {{< img src="create-team.png" alt="Creating a team" caption="Creating a team" >}}

-You can edit the team by clicking on the icon:pencil-alt[] icon and delete them using the checkboxes on the table's right part.
+You can edit the team by clicking on the {{< icon pencil-alt >}} icon and delete them using the checkboxes on the table's right part.
 Note that you can't edit a quota from this modal, it can only be done from the team settings modal.